 Cybercriminals are not opportunistic hackers guessing passwords.
 They are organised, patient, and strategic.
 They target law firms for specific reasons, making legal practices a high-risk sector for cyber-attacks.
 The very nature of legal work, particularly conveyancing, creates a perfect storm of vulnerabilities that criminals are adept at exploiting.

 First, the value of transactions is exceptionally high.
-Property sales involve life-changing sums of money, making them an attractive prize.
-A single successful attack can yield a significant financial windfall for criminals, far greater than the payoff from targeting individuals.
-This high potential return on investment incentivises attackers to dedicate considerable time and resources to compromising a law firm's security.
+Property sales involve life-changing sums of money, making them an attractive prize for criminals willing to invest time compromising a law firm's systems.

-Second, these transactions are time-sensitive and create immense pressure.
-The period just before a property deal closes is fraught with urgency.
-Emails and phone calls fly back and forth, and there is a powerful incentive for all parties to act quickly to avoid delays.
-Attackers deliberately strike during these high-pressure moments, knowing that busy staff are more likely to overlook red flags or skip security checks in the rush to get the job done.
-This is why these scams are often called "Friday Afternoon Fraud" – criminals know that the end of the working week is a peak time for pressure and a low point for vigilance.
+Second, transactions are time-sensitive.
+Attackers deliberately strike during high-pressure moments, knowing that busy staff are more likely to overlook red flags in the rush to get the job done.
+This is why these scams are called "Friday Afternoon Fraud."

 Third, the process relies on trust.
-The relationship between a solicitor and their client is built on a foundation of trust.
-Cybercriminals exploit this by impersonating one of the parties in the transaction.
-By inserting themselves into an existing email chain, they can convincingly masquerade as the client or another solicitor, making their fraudulent requests seem legitimate.
-This is a form of Business Email Compromise (BEC), a threat that represents one of the most significant cyber risks to Irish businesses today.
-You can learn more about this in our article on Business Email Compromise: The Biggest Cyber Threat to Irish SMEs.
+Cybercriminals exploit this by impersonating one of the parties — inserting themselves into an existing email chain to masquerade as the client or another solicitor.
+This is Business Email Compromise (BEC), one of the most significant cyber risks to Irish businesses today.

 Finally, the transaction patterns are predictable.
-The steps involved in a property sale are well-defined and follow a standard sequence.
-Criminals can monitor a firm's emails for weeks or months, learning the patterns, identifying key personnel, and waiting for the opportune moment to strike – the moment the deposit is due to be transferred.
+Criminals can monitor a firm's emails for weeks, learning the patterns and waiting for the moment the deposit is due.

 The Consequence: The Devastating Fallout of an Attack